MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_3)

 ```
-now it returned a string that we specified in the __repr__ method.
+Now it returns a string that we specified in the `__repr__` method.

 so if we wanted to recreate this we can just copy our output.

-and its the exact same thing that we used to make our object.
+And it's the exact same thing that we used to make our object.

-but when we make our __str__ method then it will access our str special method.
+but when we make our `__str__` method then it will access our str special method.

 it is a readable display for end_users.